 As we ourselves were not directly scammed by Big Option, we cannot and will not accuse them directly of any kinds of fraudulent activities.
 However, we would strongly advise anyone considering doing business with Big Option to first check out as many reviews and testimonials from real-life customers as possible.

 Overall, there are countless claims about fraudulent activity, customers not being able to get hold of their funds, withdrawals being blocked, promises not being kept, and even accounts being hacked and profits stolen.
-In addition, it is a company that has been known for using high-pressure tactics to persuade traders to deposit more or increase their trading volumes, with some having noted unusual trades taking place and general account activity without their authorisation.
+In addition, it is a company that has been known for using high-pressure tactics to persuade traders to deposit more or increase their trading volumes, with some having noted unusual trades taking place and general account activity without their authorization.

 As such, Big Option has found its way onto a number of blacklists and has been named by numerous professionals as a broker to stay away from.
 We cannot personally verify or refute any such claims personally, but the patterns and we came across while carrying out our research were a genuine cause for concern.